-His tasting skills have won him an international reputation and he is acknowledged as having one of the finest palates of anyone writing about wine today.
+Oz Clarke is one of the world’s leading wine experts, whose formidable reputation is based on his extensive wine knowledge and accessible, no-nonsense approach.
+His tasting skills have won him an international following and he is acknowledged as having one of the finest palates of anyone writing about wine today.
 He brings a refreshingly unorthodox wit and directness to the subject and has won all the major wine writing awards both in the UK and the USA many times over.

-For their series and the accompanying book, Oz and James were awarded the International Wine Challenge Personality of the Year Award, the TRIC TV Arts/Documentary Programme of the Year Award and the Gourmand World Cookbook Award for Best Wine Literature.
+Oz is well known for presenting the long running BBC series Food and Drink between 1982 and 2002.
+He presented three popular series’ with James May 2006-2009, and two series’ with Hugh Dennis 2009 – 2011.
+For their series and accompanying book Oz and James were awarded International Wine Challenge Personality of the Year Award, the TRIC TV Arts/Documentary Programme of the Year Award, and Gourmand World Cookbook Award for Best Wine Literature.

-Before wine took over his life in 1984, Oz was a full-time actor and singer, starring in West End hit shows such as ‘Evita’, ‘Sweeney Todd’ and ‘The Mitford Girls’, and touring with the Royal Shakespeare Company.
-Oz is also sports mad and supports Gillingham Football Club, near his childhood home in Kent.
+Before wine took over his life in 1984, Oz was a full-time actor and singer, starring in West End shows such as ‘Evita’, ‘Sweeney Todd’ and ‘The Mitford Girls’, and touring with the Royal Shakespeare Company.
+He is now back on stage touring with Armonico Consort hosting (and sometimes singing) in the unique wine tasting entertainment show ‘Oz and Armonico Drink to Music’.
+Oz also has a love of sport and supports Gillingham Football Club, near his childhood home in Kent.